pritichaudhariii/Tableau-Project---HR-Dashboard/README.md

 [HR Dataset](./HumanResources.csv) – Synthetic HR dataset (8,950 records) generated using Python’s Faker library and custom logic.
 Includes demographics, job details, salaries, performance ratings, and attrition history.

-generate_hr_data.py – Python script that reproduces the dataset from scratch.
+[Python Script](./generate_hr_data.py) – Python script that reproduces the dataset from scratch.

-icons/ – Icons sourced from Flaticon and customized in Photopea to match the dashboard’s theme.
+[Icons](./icons/) – Icons sourced from Flaticon and customized in Photopea to match the dashboard’s theme.
 Includes editable PSD/Photopea files for further customization.

-tableau/HR_Dashboard.twbx – Tableau workbook file.
+[HR Dashboard](./https://public.tableau.com/app/profile/priti.chaudhari/viz/HR_Dashboard_17556274588860/HRSummary) – Tableau workbook file.
 You can also download it directly from my Tableau Public Profile (replace with your link).